stackb/bazel-stack-vscode/docs/debugging.md

 connection.
 Protobufs are exchanged over the connection in the form of length-delimited byte chunks.
 The two main message types are:
 1. `DebugRequest`: sent from the client to the server.
-The client is responsible for managing an auto-incrementing `sequenceNumber`.
+The client is responsible for managing an monotonically increasing `sequenceNumber`.
 2. `DebugEvent`: sent from the server to the client either as:
    - a response to a request (in which the event is tagged with the corresponding `sequenceNumber`)